Calm Before Bold

 |---|---|---|---|

-| Week 1 | Inner Authority | How you've been outsourcing your worth to performance, output, and external validation. | A clear map of where your sense of self-worth is conditional, and one practice to anchor it internally. |
+| Week 1 | Inner Authority | How you outsource your worth to performance, output, and external validation. | A map of where your self-worth is conditional, and one practice to anchor it internally. |

-| Week 2 | Relational Authority | Where you're managing other people's reactions, moods, and approval instead of leading from your own ground. | A specific relationship pattern named, a new posture defined, and an experiment with one person in your week. |
+| Week 2 | Relational Authority | Where you manage other people's reactions and approval instead of leading from your own ground. | One relationship pattern named, a new posture defined, and an experiment with one person this week. |

-| Week 3 | Operational Authority | How urgency, the calendar, and your team's chaos drive your week, confusing busy with senior, execution with leadership. | A reset on what you own vs. what you don't, a map of your energy leaks, and an experiment that reclaims your week. |
+| Week 3 | Operational Authority | How urgency and the calendar drive your week, confusing busy with senior, execution with leadership. | A reset on what you own, a map of your energy leaks, and an experiment that reclaims your week. |

-| Week 4 | Emotional Authority | What happens inside you when pressure, criticism, or visibility rises, freezing, defending, over-explaining, going small or going hard. | Awareness of your specific pressure pattern, a regulating practice that fits you, and an experiment in a real high-stakes moment. |
+| Week 4 | Emotional Authority | What happens inside you when pressure rises: freezing, defending, over-explaining, going small or going hard. | Your pressure pattern named, a regulating practice that fits you, and an experiment in a high-stakes moment. |

-| Week 5 | Strategic Visibility | Where you're doing the work but not being seen for it, under-positioning, waiting to be picked, confusing execution with influence. | One specific bold, visible act you commit to before the next session, and the posture to carry into it. |
+| Week 5 | Strategic Visibility | Where you do the work but aren't seen for it, waiting to be picked, confusing execution with influence. | One bold, visible act you commit to before the next session, and the posture to carry into it. |

-| Week 6 | Integration | Consolidating the leaks and the new posture across all of them.
-Moving from event to practice. | Your own 90-day self-leadership plan, your sentences, your early-warning signs, your mirror questions, your three commitments. |
+| Week 6 | Integration | Consolidating the leaks and the new posture.
+Moving from event to practice. | Your 90-day self-leadership plan: your sentences, early-warning signs, and three commitments. |

 These sessions were a light in the fog.
 Hind brought me clarity in a short number of sessions, clarity I hadn't found in much longer coaching experiences before.
 The concept of self-authorization unlocked everything else for me.